-Banking plays a fundamental role as a financier of all productive sectors.
+The role of banking is fundamental as a financier of all productive sectors.
 The influence that can be exerted on the behavior of banking customers and their environmental performance, through such financing, is critical to achieving the objectives of the Paris Agreement.

 In April 2021 BBVA announced the Net Zero 2050 commitment (zero net emissions in 2050), which considers both direct and indirect emissions, including among the latter those of customers who receive financing from the bank.
 BBVA wants to accompany its customers in their transition to a more sustainable future, with specific plans and objectives.

-In 2021, a commitment was also published to reduce exposure to coal-related activities to zero by 2030 in developed countries, and by 2040 in the rest of the countries in which it is present, by ceasing to finance companies in these activities.
-This decision is in line with the proposal of the Intergovernmental Panel on Climate Change (IPCC) to limit the rise in temperatures to a maximum of 1.5ºC and with the aim of achieving a carbon-neutral economy by 2050.
+On March 5, 2021, BBVA published its commitment to reduce its exposure to coal-related activities to zero, stopping the financing of companies in these activities before 2030 in developed countries and before 2040 in the rest of the countries in which it is present.
+This decision is in line with the proposal of the Intergovernmental Panel on Climate Change's (IPCC), to limit the rise in temperatures to a maximum of 1.5ºC and with the aim of achieving a carbon neutral economy in 2050.

 The alignment indicators were calculated in accordance with the methodologies available today in the market.
 It is worth noting that information availability remains limited on most sectors in terms of both volume and granularity.

 The idea of aligning the loan book with the Paris Agreement has recently emerged as the new paradigm to get the financial industry to embrace and pursue climate action.